sap-tutorials/Tutorials/tutorials/cp-trial-entitlements/cp-trial-entitlements.md

 ---

 ## Prerequisites
-- You must have registered for a trial account on SAP Cloud Platform.
+- You must have registered for a trial account on SAP Cloud Platform: [Get a Free Trial Account on SAP Cloud Platform](hcp-create-trial-account)
-[Sign up](https://developers.sap.com/tutorials/hcp-create-trial-account.html) for a free trial.

 ## Details
 ### You will learn